India Employer of Record

 As your employer of record in India, we can provide you with resources and insights about employee compensation, so you are better equipped to make a competitive employment offer.

-In India, The Payment of Bonus Act mandates a minimum annual bonus of 8.33% of a worker’s annual wage.
+In India, The Payment of Bonus Act of 1965 mandates a minimum annual bonus of 8.33% of a worker’s annual wage.
 The maximum bonus allowed by law is 20%, and the percentage the employer applies must be the same for all eligible employees.

 Termination and severance

 State laws in India generally require one month’s written notice for termination or salary in place of notice.

 In most cases, terminated employees are entitled to a warning and a fair hearing.
 Just cause for a dismissal includes the following:

 - Habitual negligence of duty